 Daniel Goleman became well-known through his book Emotional Intelligence (EI) in the mid 1990’s.
 There he explored the impact and importance of emotions and – later on – their influence on leadership.
-In his new book he takes us on a tour of major developments in neuroscience since EI that show us how our brain’s design makes it sociable and how we are drawn into a brain-to-brain link-up whenever we engage with another person.
+In his subsequent book “Social Intelligence”, he took us on a tour of major developments in neuroscience since EI that show us how our brain’s design makes it sociable and how we are drawn into a brain-to-brain link-up whenever we engage with another person.
 This link-up allows us to affect the brain, and thus the body, of anyone we interact with and they us.

 - Many leadership theories are based on the idea that people pay more attention to that the most powerful person does an says.
 Goleman reports research and anecdotes that show how a leader’s emotional state is infectious.
 One study reported that the team’s effectiveness and performance correlates to the team leader’s mood.
 Even worse, a boss in a bad mood leads to panicked efforts to please them, resulting often in poor decisions and strategy selection.

 - Employees more easily recall, and in more detail, negative interactions with a boss than positive ones.
 Thus it’s easier to spread demotivation.
 If only for business reasons, it makes sense for a leader to react with empathy rather than indifference.